Thanks for visiting Common Sense Investing. This blog is about personal finance for Canadians, with a focus on investing and portfolio management.

 I graduated from Northeastern University in Boston in 2011 with a Bachelor of Science in Mechanical Engineering; I also played varsity basketball for the Northeastern Huskies during my stay in Boston.
 I graduated from Carleton University with an MBA in 2014.
 I was awarded the CFA Charter in 2016, and became a CFP Professional in 2017.

 I contribute the Globe and Mail's Gen Y Money page, and have had my opinions cited in a handful of other financial publications.
 I have also appeared on CTV Ottawa News and CBC News.
-I try to keep a record of my media mentions here.

 The information on this site is provided for educational purposes only and should not be considered investment advice nor a recommendation to buy or sell individual securities.